1782 — 1852

 Initially outlawed by Germany, it quickly spread to America and around the world, but remains controversial today.
 Froebel Kindergarten impacted American culture through architecture (Frank Lloyd Wright, Buckminster Fuller), organizations (NEA, ACEI, National Louis University, Stanford University), celebrities (Charles Dickens, H.G.
 Wells, and Helen Keller), cultural icons like the song "Happy Birthday," and other ways too numerous to list here.

-This film explains what Froebel originally intended Kindergarten to be, how that idea spread worldwide, and then mutated into our current preschool system.
-Our goal is to help viewers better understand the historical context of the current educational environment (testing, homeschooling, Common Core).
+This series explains what Froebel originally intended Kindergarten to be, how that idea spread worldwide, and then mutated into our current preschool system.
+Our goal is to help parents and educators better understand the historical context of the current educational environment (standardized testing, homeschooling, Common Core) while highlighting those schools and teachers who are making a difference.
+More than simply a report card on the state of education, we show the decisions that led here and focus on the aspects still holding us back..

-The original play-based, design education concept of Froebel Kindergarten was radically altered 100 years ago by John Dewey at the University of Chicago and the leadership of the Columbia Teachers College.
+The original play-based, design education concept of Froebel Kindergarten was radically altered 100 years ago by John Dewey, G. Stanley Hall, and other educational leaders.
 Today, the remnants of Froebel's work can be seen in the offshoots it inspired: Montessori, Waldorf and Reggio Emilia.

 It's a fascinating story, involving the US economy, culture, and arts ... including the work of Frank Lloyd Wright, Buckminster Fuller, and Charles Eames.
 Yet the story of Kindergarten has never been told on film.
 It weaves together the birth of our school system (including the founding of organizations such as NEA, ACEI), the school supply industry (Milton Bradley, J.L.
 Hammett) and how US education ended up as a top-down managed, curriculum-focused system dependent on standardized testing.